pranavj1001/pranavj1001/README.md

 ### Hi there 👋

-I'm a Senior Software Engineer from Mumbai, India.
-I can develop a web, mobile, and desktop application and lift a 110kg deadlift.
+I'm a Software Engineer from Mumbai, India.
+I can develop a web, mobile, and desktop application and lift 110kg in deadlift.
 My interests lie in learning new technologies, trying out pc games, cooking and exercising.
+This page is best viewed on dark theme.

 - 🔭  &nbsp; I’m currently working on a very cool project which I'll add here very soon... probably...
 - 🌱  &nbsp; I want to learn to fly a plane.
 Blame the new Microsoft Flight Simulator for the interest.
+- ✨  &nbsp; Games that I currently play: Forza Horizon 4, Ghostrunner and Cyberpunk 2077.
 - ⚡  &nbsp; Fun fact: Bears, beets, Battle Star Galactica

 Here are my stats